Sustained Health Home Visiting

 How do families benefit from home visiting programs?

-Evidence from previous local and international health home visiting programs has shown that families benefit through improved home environment; secure parent-child relationships; child development; and increased immunisation and breastfeeding maintenance rates, as well as decreased rates of child abuse and neglect.
+Evidence from local and international health home visiting programs has shown that families benefit through improved home environment; secure parent-child relationships; child development; and increased immunisation and breastfeeding maintenance rates, as well as decreased rates of child abuse and neglect.

 The Sustaining NSW Families teams

-Allied Health Members include: Occupational Therapists, Speech Pathologists, Physiotherapists, Perinatal Psychiatrists or Psychologists, Dietitians, and some teams may have a Multicultural Liaison Officer, an Aboriginal Health Education Officer and a Drug and Alcohol Counsellor.
+Allied health members include: Occupational Therapists, Speech Pathologists, Physiotherapists, Perinatal Psychiatrists or Psychologists, Dietitians, and some teams may have a Multicultural Liaison Officer, an Aboriginal Health Education Officer and a Drug and Alcohol Counsellor.

-The Allied Health team provides specialist advice to the nurses to work with parents in addressing any issues that may be impacting on parenting or child development.
+The allied health team provides specialist advice to the nurses to work with parents in addressing any issues that may be impacting on parenting or child development.
 They contribute to case review and management, and also facilitate referrals to other services for families requiring them.

 Eligibility and referral to the Sustaining NSW Families program

-Eligible families are those who live in any of the SNF program’s geographical locations and meet the SNF criteria when reviewed by the coordinator.
 It is important to note that evidence supports the program being most effective for families who are experiencing particular risk factors, and is therefore only offered to families who meet the specific criteria.

 Families are identified through the comprehensive health assessment provided universally to all pregnant women who are booking into a public hospital.
 As part of this health assessment, all NSW Health providers of antenatal and community based Child and Family Health services are required to offer the SAFESTART assessment in order to identify factors that may have an impact on the physical, mental and emotional wellbeing of mothers and their children.